theupdateframework/taps/candidate-wireline-format.md

 The choice of file type or wireline format does not impact the ability to correctly respond to key compromise, so long as the TUF specification is followed.
 However, without a shared wireline format, differing TUF implementations will not be able to interoperate.

-Even though different wireline formats are expressly permitted, a mechanism is needed to allow different implementations of TUF to work together.
+Even though different wireline formats are expressly permitted, it would be helpful to have a mechanism that allows different implementations of TUF to work together if they elect to do so.
 The mechanism described in this TAP, a POUF, is a publicly implementable and compatible wireline format.
 In addition to wireline format, POUFs contain details of any design decisions including additional metadata fields, encodings, and encryption that affect the operation of the implementation on the wire.
 POUFs allow different TUF implementations with the same POUF to interoperate.